qemu/qemu/docs/devel/submitting-a-patch.rst

 just point out code style issues or commit message typos.
 You'll need to respond to these, and then send a second version of your patches with the issues fixed.
 This takes a little time and effort on your part, but if you don't do it then your changes will never get into QEMU.

-It's also just polite -- it is quite disheartening for a developer to spend time reviewing your code and suggesting improvements, only to find that you're not going to do anything further and it was all wasted effort.
+Remember that a maintainer is under no obligation to take your patches.
+If someone has spent the time reviewing your code and suggesting improvements and you simply re-post without either addressing the comment directly or providing additional justification for the change then it becomes wasted effort.
+You cannot demand others merge and then fix up your code after the fact.

 When replying to comments on your patches **reply to all and not just the sender** -- keeping discussion on the mailing list means everybody can follow it.
+Remember the spirit of the :ref:`code_of_conduct` and keep discussions respectful and collaborative and avoid making personal comments.

 .. _pay_attention_to_review_comments: